 And lastly - and most importantly - is the Love!

-Neonicotinoids are very effective at killing insects when sprayed on plants because the whole plant, including the pollen and nectar becomes poisoned.
+One pesticide that is being banned around the world (not in Australia yet) are the Neonicotinoids.
+These are very effective at killing insects when sprayed on plants because the whole plant, including the pollen and nectar becomes poisoned.
 It is a systemic neurotoxin and if it doesn't kill the bees directly, it weakens the nervous system.
 The poison is taken back within the food and stored inside the nest for the young to feed on when hatched.
-All Neonics are easily accessible and are sold in all hardware store and even supermarkets, like Yates 'Confidor'.
-Check your labels, it will often carry the warning ''will kill bees''.
+All Neonics are easily accessible and are sold in all hardware store and even supermarkets.
+Check labels, it will often carry the warning ''will kill bees''.

 Look for these ingredients to know if the product contains Neonics: